-For the rule change request, having regard to the relevant Ministerial Council on Energy Statement of Policy Principles, the Commission considers that the relevant aspects of the NEO are efficient investment in, and efficient operation and use of, electricity services.18
+For the rule change request, having regard to the relevant Ministerial Council on Energy Statement of Policy Principles, the Commission considers that the relevant aspects of the NEO are efficient investment in, and efficient operation and use of, electricity services.20

-The Commission is satisfied that the draft rule will, or is likely to, contribute to the achievement of the NEO because:
+The Commission is satisfied that the rule as made will, or is likely to, contribute to the achievement of the NEO because:

-• There is not currently a clear and viable framework for commercial contestability in AMI metering and related services in Victoria.
+• There is not currently a clear and viable framework for commercial contestability in AMI metering and related services that would apply in Victoria.
 In the absence of such a framework, expiry of the existing derogation might limit consumer benefits from the existing investment, without creating benefits from better third party access to related services.